Sponsored content

 As a result, making sure a person’s social needs are equally cared for alongside their physical health is important for their overall wellbeing.
 And while both live-in care and hourly care offer some form of companionship, the levels vary.

-Live-in carers spend hours with those they care for each day, which results in a greater focus being placed on social care and companionship.
-Many people develop deep relationships with their carers – and having someone there to listen, reassure, and chat to can remind them that they’re not alone.
+Live-in carers spend hours with those they care for each day, which places more focus on social care and companionship.
+Many people develop deep relationships with their carers – and having someone there to listen, reassure, and chat can remind them that they’re not alone.

-On the other hand, hourly carers are much more limited on time for friendly chats alongside their personal and household care duties.
+On the other hand, hourly carers have less time for friendly chats alongside their other care duties.
 Some hourly carers will visit multiple clients in a day and have a timetable to stick to.
 Therefore, people who receive hourly care may have minimal (or at least, significantly less) social interaction with their carers.

 Flexible, personalised care

-While both hourly and live-in carers can help with personal and household needs, live-in care can sometimes be made more flexible and personalised.
+While both hourly and live-in carers can help with personal and household needs, live-in care can be more flexible and personalised.

 Plus, because you’ll spend a lot of time together, live-in carers will learn more about your likes and dislikes, which can make the care you receive more personal.
 Even having someone know what your favourite meals are can make all the difference.